The Best Lemon Poppy Seed Sourdough Muffins

 80 grams olive oil or vegetable oil, 30 grams lemon juice, 60 grams milk, 180 grams sour cream, 60 grams sourdough discard, 5 grams vanilla extract, 2 large eggs

-• In a separate bowl, mix together the flour, baking powder, poppy seeds and salt.
-Add to the wet ingredients and whisk until just combined.
+• Add the flour, baking powder, poppy seeds and salt to the wet ingredients and whisk until just combined.
 Do not over-mix.

 • In a small bowl, slowly whisk in lemon juice to the powdered sugar until you reach your desired consistency.
 Drizzle over the warm muffins.